Yeshiva University: Athletics

 Yeshiva University includes a number of NCAA Division III-level sports teams.
 The teams, nicknamed "The Maccabees", include: men's baseball, basketball, golf, volleyball, wrestling, women's basketball, cross country, fencing, soccer, tennis, and volleyball.

 Because of Yeshiva's dual curriculum, most of the sports teams practice at night, sometimes even as late as 11:00 pm.
 A few of the sports teams practice or work out before classes begin at 9:00 am; for example, the men's basketball team routinely practices at 6:00 am.

 Teams have participated in weekend tournaments outside of New York City, with athletes staying with local families in the area.
 This took place in Boston with the basketball and fencing teams, and in Hollywood, Florida with the baseball team in 2008.
 Some international students have participated in NCAA sports, with as many as nine different nationalities representing the school on the sports field.

+An Associated Press feature on the 2019-20 team described the Maccabees as integrating Orthodox Jewish practice into their athletic schedule: the team did not play on the Sabbath, Jewish holidays, or fast days, and players gathered before tipoff for a Torah-based pregame talk.

 Baseball

 Two members of the Yeshiva Maccabees Baseball team were drafted out of college by professional teams of the Israeli Baseball League.
 Pitcher Aryeh Rosenbaum celebrated a championship with his team in the IBL's first year.
 From 2023 to 2025, the Maccabees went on a 100 game losing streak spanning three years.
-On April 8th, 2025, Yeshiva broke their streak with a 9–5 victory over Lehman College in the second game of a split doubleheader.
+On April 8, 2025, Yeshiva broke their streak with a 9–5 victory over Lehman College in the second game of a split doubleheader.